 - Creating a child case type

-Create child case types to ensure that users of your application address all elements of a complex business process before resolving the case.
+Create child case types to ensure that users of your application address all elements in a complex business process before resolving the case.
 When you supplement your business processes with child case types, you create dependencies that these case types represent.

 - Creating a case type rule form in Dev Studio